- ACRONYMS AND DEFINITIONS

 - Summary

 - Saxenda caused modest weight loss over 56 weeks in obese adolescents.
-On average, an adolescent weighing 222 pounds can expect to lose about 5 lbs over 56 weeks with liraglutide as opposed to gaining 5 lbs without it.
+On average, an adolescent weighing 222 pounds can expect to lose about 5 lbs over a year with liraglutide as opposed to gaining 5 lbs without it.
 If the drug is stopped, the weight will likely be gained back within 26 weeks.
 Gastrointestinal side effects are common.

 - Gastrointestinal (GI) side effects

-- Gastrointestinal complaints are the most common type of side effect seen with Saxenda.
+- Gastrointestinal side effects are the most common type of complaint seen with Saxenda.
 The table below gives the incidence of GI side effects from Saxenda trials.
 To minimize the risk, Saxenda should be started at low doses and titrated gradually.

 Side effect | Saxenda | Placebo |